Armavica/rebop/README.md

 On typical example networks, rebop outperformed all other software.

-*Disclaimer*: Most of these softwares contain much more features than rebop (e.g. spatial models, custom reaction rates, etc.).
+*Disclaimer*: Most of this software contains much more features than rebop (e.g. spatial models, custom reaction rates, etc.).
 Some of these features might require them to make compromises on speed.
 Moreover, some can be conveniently used through wrappers (for example when the simulation code is written in C++ but the model is expressible in Python).
 These wrappers can also add a significant overhead.

-To benchmark these softwares in the fairest possible conditions, we considered for everyone a typical situation where the model was just modified and we want to simulate it `N` times.
+To benchmark these programs in the fairest possible conditions, we considered for everyone a typical situation where the model was just modified and we want to simulate it `N` times.
 So the (re-)compilation time is included in this benchmark.